 AB 3415 (McCarthy)

 Deletes provisions regarding special programs for mentally gifted pupils and establishes new programs for gifted individuals, as defined.

-Specifies content of such programs and prescribes powers and duties of certain public offices with respect to such programs.
+ers and duties of certain public offices with respect to such programs.
 Provides for program approval by Superintendent of Public Instruction.